karlhorky/electron-app-patcher/readme.md

 <figure>
   <img src="macos-resigned-app-permissions.png" alt="" />
   <figcaption>
-    Screenshot of security notification in macOS showing the message `Signal wants to use your confidential information stored in "Signal Safe Storage" in your keychain.`.
+    Screenshot of security notification in macOS showing the message <code>Signal wants to use your confidential information stored in "Signal Safe Storage" in your keychain.</code>.
   </figcaption>
 </figure>